geops/website/content/blog/elke/index.en.md

 ---
-title: Faces of geOps:a portrait of Elke
+title: "Faces of geOps: a portrait of Elke"
 summary: "Elke's short interview provides exciting insights into our environmental projects and shows how important sustainability is to her and to geOps. "